 The Unit currently has 12 pupils.
 The age range is 4-19 and all pupils have multiple and complex disabilities including sensory impairments.

 All pupils follow the specialist Victoria MSI Unit Curriculum.
 Most pupils have 1:1 support and individual teaching programmes.

-There are 3 teachers, and 1 higher level teaching assistant (HLTS) in the MSI Unit, supported by a team of teaching assistants.
+There are 3 teachers, and 1 higher level teaching assistant (HLTA) in the MSI Unit, supported by a team of teaching assistants.

 Staff are Team Teach trained and have or are working towards at least BSL Level 1.
 All receive ongoing specialist training on the impact of MSI and best practice in educating pupils with MSI.
 This includes training on new approaches in the MSI field, on tracking and interpreting challenging behaviour and on supporting and assessing progress through the MSI Curriculum.

 The Victoria MSI Curriculum gives guidance on structuring and managing students’ learning through staff behaviour and expectations, the range of teaching environments used, teaching objectives and strategies, timetabling, the complexity of information provided to pupils and the balance of group and individual work.

 Teaching activities are cross-curricular because of the specific difficulties with generalisation created by MSI.
 Teachers decide the content of activities based on students’ needs and current learning targets.
 Consistency of planning and recording between teachers is supported by the use of an online Planning and Recording Pack including a timeline, templates and examples.